fenago/kubernetes-course/md/Lab_4.md

 Let\'s say that we want to create an ingress object.
-For the purposes of this exercise, you don\'t need to know much about ingress; we will learn about it in the upcoming chapters.
+For the purposes of this exercise, you don\'t need to know much about ingress; we will learn about it in the upcoming labs.

 We will use kubectl to get more information about the Ingress API resource, determine which API versions are available, and find out which